About Abila in the Decapolis

-Along with Philadelphia, Gerasa, Pella, Gadara, Kanatha, Dion, Scythopolis and Damascus, Abila made up part of the Decapolis, a ten-city Greco-Roman federation southeast of the Sea of Galilee in Jordan providing a strategic defence post protecting the eastern front of the Roman Empire.
+Abila is an ancient town that, alongside Philadelphia, Gerasa, Pella, Gadara, Kanatha, Dion, Scythopolis and Damascus, made up part of the Decapolis.
+The Decapolis was a 10-city Greco-Roman federation southeast of the Sea of Galilee in Jordan, providing a strategic defence post protecting the eastern front of the Roman Empire.

-It was occupied in the Bronze Age around 6,000 years ago to approximately 1500 AD (although an earthquake in 747AD turned much of the thriving city into rubble) and even though the site fell to ruin, there have been some spectacular discoveries.
-Archaeologists have painstakingly uncovered Byzantine churches, a monastic complex from the early Islamic period, Roman baths, a theatre, temples used to worship Herakles, Tyche and Athena, miles of subterranean water tunnels, aqueducts, megalithic columns, tombs, city gates and various municipal buildings.
+Though the site fell to ruin, there have been some spectacular discoveries made there that indicate its long and fascinating history.
+Archaeologists have painstakingly uncovered Byzantine churches, a monastic complex from the early Islamic period, Roman baths, a theatre, temples used to worship Herakles, Tyche, and Athena, miles of subterranean water tunnels, aqueducts, megalithic columns, tombs, city gates and various municipal buildings.

 Abila in the Decapolis today

 Abila has been excavated extensively for almost 40 years, and remains one of the most exciting archaeological sites in the region for two reasons.
 Firstly so much is yet to be excavated, and secondly much of what the resident archaeologists wish to dig up is already visible from the surface, teasing them.

 For visitors there is also much to see, including the impressive ruins of a number of Byzantine churches and a bath complex, while excavation programmes also run for volunteers.

 Getting to Abila in the Decapolis